-The vertical clearance of any proposed bridge should be checked with the Waterways Authority, and shall not be less than the existing at the Griffith Road bridge, Newport.
+The vertical clearance of any proposed bridge shouldmust be checked with the Waterways Authority, and shall not be less than the existing at the Griffith Road bridge, Newport height required for the "design vessel" at HAT.
+The Design vessel for canal / waterway is to be considered, this may vary.